Russia hails oil deal it says will save millions of U.S. jobs

-The global oil production deal clinched at the weekend will help to establish a price floor and help to save millions of jobs in the United States, senior Russian officials said on Monday.
+The global oil production deal clinched at the weekend will help establish a price floor and save millions of jobs in the United States, senior Russian officials said on Monday.

 "(Russia's) President (Vladimir) Putin had as many calls with (U.S.) President (Donald) Trump last week as he had for the whole of last year," Kirill Dmitriev, head of Russia's sovereign wealth fund RDIF, told CNBC on Monday.
 Trump has said he helped to broker the deal.
 The United States also agreed to make extra cuts on behalf of Mexico, helping to save the accord after four days of talks.